mswiseman/mapping-with-iNaturalist/README.md

 ![computer vision tag](computer-vision-info.png)

+You can see an example of this on the *[Gomphus clavatus](https://www.inaturalist.org/taxa/54121-Gomphus-clavatus)* (Pig's Ear) taxon page.

 If your taxon does not yet have a computer vision model, you can download iNaturalist photos to make your own.
 These analyses may have a higher barrier to entry, but don't let the code intimidate you - there's lots of great information out there and it's fairly simple if you take your time.

 **To download photos for specific taxa, check out the following resources:**